 Operational Culture – Review environmental policy at management meetings.
 Update policy regularly and annually, in consultation with staff, or stakeholders.
 Provide ongoing staff training and work with suppliers, or contractors, to improve their environmental performance.

-Improving performance is simply about decisions which consider the environment alongside business, such as using local labour, or materials to reduce CO2 and help the community.
-If you would like a full copy of our environmental policy, please download a PDF.
+Improving performance is about decisions which consider the environment along with business, such as using local labour, or materials to reduce CO2 and help our community.
+Part of taking responsibility as corporate citizens.